-Subpart 2 states that the department will send the prepared contract to the applicant for signature by two of the applicant's officials authorized to sign contracts.
+Subp.
+2 states that the department will send the prepared contract to the applicant for signature by two of the applicant's officials authorized to sign contracts.
 It is necessary and reasonable to require the signature of two officials to insure that an official does not act unilaterally in committing the applicant to the contract.
-Subpart 2 also states that a contract must be signed and returned within 45 days of mailing by the department, and that if this requirement is not met, the funds may be redistributed to other applicants.
+Subp.
+2 also states that a contract must be signed and returned within 45 days of mailing by the department, and that if this requirement is not met, the funds may be redistributed to other applicants.
 This provision is necessary to compel timely execution of contracts, and to allow the department to redirect funds if the applicant does not act in a timely manner.
 It is reasonable to do so because, barring such a provision, the department could not redirect those funds until the expiration date of the pending contract.
-If all available grant funds have been encumbered, and other applicants await funds, the department believes that it is appropriate to allow another applicant an opportunity to use those because, as the governing bodies of institutions generally meet at least once within that timespan, it allows ample time to secure the governing body's approval, if needed.
-Subpart 2 also states that, after complete execution of the contract, the department will send the institution a copy of the fully executed contract, required scope of work, and a list of authorized cost-share maxi-auditors.
+If all available grant funds have been encumbered, and other applicants await funds, the department believes that it is appropriate to allow another applicant an opportunity to use those funds.
+It is reasonable to limit the time allowed to 45 days because, as the governing bodies of municipalities generally meet at least once within that timespan, it allows ample time to secure the governing body's approval, if needed.
+Subp.
+2 also states that, after complete execution of the contract, the department will send the municipality a copy of the fully executed contract, required scope of work, and a list of authorized cost-share maxi-auditors.
 It is necessary and reasonable to send the grantee a copy of the contract and required scope of work so that the grantee has a record of the requirements of the agreement.
-It is necessary and reasonable to send the grantee has a record of the requirements of the grantee a list of authorized auditors to inform the grantee of the group of persons who are eligible to perform the audits.
+It is necessary and reasonable to send the grantee a list of authorized auditors to inform the grantee of the group of persons who are eligible to perform the audits.

-Part 7660.0070 describes the Cost-Share Maxi-Audit report review.
+Part 7680.0170 describes the Cost-Share Maxi-Audit report review.
 It states that the department will review audit reports to verify that the requirements of the audit manual have been met.
-It is necessary and reasonable because compliance with the requirements of the audit manual is a condition of grant fulfillment (7660.0080, D).
-The part further states that, if shortcomings are identified, the department will notify both the grantee and the auditor.
-The need and reasonableness of notifying the grantee is self evident.
-It is necessary and reasonable to notify the auditor because, under part 7660.0040 (D), the auditor is required to make the needed corrections.
+It is necessary and reasonable because compliance with the requirements of the audit manual is a condition of grant fulfillment (7680.0180, D). further states that, if shortcomings are identified, the department will notify both the grantee and the auditor.
+The need and reasonableness of notifying the grantee is self-evident.
+It is necessary and reasonable to notify the auditor because, under part 7680.0140(D), the auditor is required to make the needed corrections.
 The part also states that the department may conduct an on-site verification of audit data.
-It is necessary and reasonable to allow the department of resolve questions concerning audit data, if written and oral information do not provide adequate clarification.
+It is necessary and reasonable to allow the department to resolve questions concerning audit data, if written and oral information do not provide adequate clarification.
 Finally, the part states that a notice of acceptance will be sent to the grantee upon determination that the audit requirements have been met.
 It is necessary and reasonable to inform the grantee of the department's determination.